ibm-cloudintegration/CP4I-PoT-Public/APIC-labs-v12/Create-and-Secure/ReadMe.md

 -   Configuring ClientID/Secret Security, endpoints, CORS, and proxy to invoke an endpoint

--   Publish an API for developers into Developer Portal
+-   Publish API to **IBM DataPower API Gateway** and to Developer Portal

 -   Testing a REST API in the Developer Portal